-The quality of Irish golf was never in doubt, but what ensures this is the case is the willingness of the top courses to constantly invest in development and The Island is the latest great golf course to show it’s commitment in this regard.
-Working with renowned golf course Architect, Martin Hawtree, The Island has just completed the first phase of what is a sensitive course development programme, encompassing works at holes 11, 12 & 14.
+The quality of Irish golf was never in doubt, but what ensures this is the case is the willingness of the top courses to constantly invest in development, and The Island is the latest great golf course to show its commitment in this regard.
+Working with renowned golf course architect, Martin Hawtree, The Island has just completed the first phase of what is a sensitive course development program, encompassing works at holes 11, 12 & 14.

 So in short, the advice would be never to underestimate The Island Golf Club.
-It is a tough, traditional links that deserves it’s place at the top table of Irish links courses.
-It is a must-play venue and when in the Dublin area, should be played alongside the likes of The European Club, Portmarnock, Royal Dublin, Baltray (County Louth) and even Royal County Down to the North.
+It is a tough, traditional link that deserves its place at the top table of Irish links courses.
+It is a must-play venue and when in the Dublin area, should be played alongside the likes of The European Club, Portmarnock, Royal Dublin, Baltray (County Louth), and even Royal County Down to the North.

 After all, golf sport is best to maintain your fitness and health.

 We are young/teen girls and boys.
 We enjoy our life using travel and outings and watching people’s lifestyle.
 We try to share our knowledge and what we are looking for.
 We discussed with various people from our and other countries about fashion and health related knowledge sharing.
 We get tips and just share them.

 Some of us are pure technology love guys and girls who share some tips about internet and business .
 Some of my friends share knowledge on baby-care , home improvement, beauty, and general knowledge.
 You can easily read our blogs in your free time or on Sunday and get more information with enjoying knowledgeably sharing.
 That’s why we called Sundaybestblog.Share This!!